+D. TECHNICAL DETAILS - SPECIFIC

-pplican ts should d only complete sections relevant to their specific effluent (please tick relevant box): D-1: Domestic Effluent - Includes wastewater collected in towns (excluding industrial effluent!), villages, schools, lodges, administration buildings.
-D-2: Industrial Effluent - Includes wastewater generated by any industry, factory, etc. D-3: Mining Effluent - Includes wastewater accumulated or collected due to mining operations (e.g. Acid mine wastewater) D-4: Combination/mix of various effluents (list major effluent streams on page 11) owable reuse of an effluent is dependent upon its quality as well as many local rcums tances and hence each application in this category needs careful and individual scrutiny, rcums hich sl npact a tances hould be assessn and hence each application in this category needs careful and individual scrutiny, e undertaken by a specialist in this field and must be supported by an environmental nent study. rcums hich sl npact a separ tances hould be assessn rate lice and hence each application in this category needs careful and individual scrutiny, e undertaken by a specialist in this field and must be supported by an environmental rcums hich sl npact a separ tances hould be assessn rate lice and hence each application in this category needs careful and individual scrutiny, e undertaken by a specialist in this field and must be supported by an environmental nent study. nce for effluent reuse is required and more details in this regards can be obtained rcums hich sl npact a separ tances hould be assessn rate lice and hence each application in this category needs careful and individual scrutiny, e undertaken by a specialist in this field and must be supported by an environmental nent study. nce for effluent reuse is required and more details in this regards can be obtained
+Applicants should only complete sections relevant to their specific effluent (please tick relevant box):

+D-1: Domestic Effluent - Includes wastewater collected in towns (excluding industrial effluent!), villages, schools, lodges, administration buildings.
+D-2: Industrial Effluent - Includes wastewater generated by any industry, factory, etc. D-3: Mining Effluent - Includes wastewater accumulated or collected due to mining operations (e.g. Acid mine wastewater) D-4: Combination/mix of various effluents (list major effluent streams on page 11)

+Final Effluent Reuse

+The pressure on Namibia's existing fresh-water supplies can, to a great extent, be eased by the sensible reuse of effluents for a variety of purposes including dust control, agriculture and industrial processes.
+Therefore, reuse of effluent after suitable treatment is encouraged.

+The allowable reuse of an effluent is dependent upon its quality as well as many local circumstances and hence each application in this category needs careful and individual scrutiny, which should be undertaken by a specialist in this field and must be supported by an environmental impact assessment study.

+A separate licence for effluent reuse is required and more details in this regards can be obtained from the Department of Water Affairs and Forestry.